 For search engines choosing to use visual cues, the FTC advised that the luminosity of font colors and other visual cues needed to improve.
-The FTC advised search engines to use more prominent shading than had previously been the standard.
+The FTC advised search engines to use more prominent shading than previously had been the standard.
 In particular, search engines were advised to consider how a chosen font color will be viewed on various devices, in various technological settings, and in various lighting conditions.
 The FTC also advised search engines to use a more prominent border "that distinctly sets off advertising from natural search results."
-June 2013 Sample Letter.
 Of course, search engines can use both prominent shading and a prominent border to identify the sponsored result.

 Further, the FTC advised search engines to use text labels (in addition to or in lieu of visual cues) to separate the sponsored results from natural search results.
 Search engines should use language that "explicitly and unambiguously conveys if a search result is advertising."
-June 2013 Sample Letter.
 The text used to convey that message must be "large and visible enough for consumers to notice it."
-June 2013 Sample Letter.
-(Similarly, if audible cues are used to make the disclosure, the aural disclosure must be loud enough and at an appropriate cadence for the listener to hear and comprehend it.)
-In addition to using large text, the

-FTC recommended that the text be located either immediately before the advertisement or at the top left corner of an advertisement box.
-Consumer studies have shown that the right side of the screen receives less attention, so placement there is not a best practice
+In addition to using large text, the FTC recommended that the text be located either immediately before the advertisement or at the top left corner of an advertisement box.
+Consumer studies have shown that the right side of the screen receives less attention, and so placement there is not a best practice.